Freienbach–Hurden Rosshorn: Geography and location

-Description
+The Rosshorn is the tip of the Hurden peninsula in the Swiss Canton of Schwyz that protrudes into Lake Zurich.
+A dam called Seedamm connects Hurden Rosshorn and Rapperswil on the other side of the lake.
+Like various former bridges, the Seedamm runs across the narrowest area of Lake Zurich, dividing the lake's main part and the southeastern Obersee lake area.

+The archaeological site Rosshorn is located beneath one of the bridges of the Seedamm and in a small adjoining water area on the Seedamm's western side.
+It extends from the bridge mainly to the southwest and includes the northern lakeshore of Hurden.
+The Rosshorn site comprises 4.32 ha and the buffer zone comprises 20.10 ha.

+Prehistoric pile dwelling settlements were built at several sites in the vicinity, most notably Freienbach–Hurden Seefeld and, on the Rapperswil side, Rapperswil-Jona–Technikum as well as Rapperswil-Jona/Hombrechtikon–Feldbach.

+Findings

 Freienbach–Hurden Rosshorn provides early evidence of transport routes combined with special metal finds interpreted as sacrificial offerings.
-The site includes several lake crossings beginning in the Horgen culture.
+The site includes several lake crossings, the earliest dating back to the Horgen culture.
 Several Early Bronze Age construction phases have been identified, as well as remains from the Hallstatt culture and Roman era providing dendrochronological dates about periods from which no other sites are known.

 Protection

-As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, the settlement is also listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
+As well as being part of the 56 Swiss sites of the UNESCO World Heritage Prehistoric pile dwellings around the Alps, the Rosshorn site is also listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
 Hence, the area is provided as a historical site under federal protection, within the meaning of the Swiss Federal Act on the nature and cultural heritage (German: Bundesgesetz über den Natur- und Heimatschutz NHG) of 1 July 1966.
 Unauthorised researching and purposeful gathering of findings represent a criminal offense according to Art.
 24.